A Trip to the Sourcing Summit UK: Impressions and Insights

 This year, more than 150 professionals from various European countries, including leaders of thoughts and sourcers from large international companies, took part in the conference.

-Among the most discussed topics of the summit was building sourcing teams, sourcing tools and lifehacks, cooperation between recruiters and sourcers, communications with the candidates and GDPR.
+Among the most discussed topics of the summit were building sourcing teams, sourcing tools, and lifehacks, cooperation between recruiters and sourcers, communications with the candidates, and GDPR.

 Now, on to the most interesting reports.
 Let’s go!

 First of all, LinkedIn is an ineffective tool for such companies.
 The candidates receive too many proposals via this site, and a message from a little-known organization is sure to be lost in the overall stream.